-Qualifying Mental or Physical Impairment
+Qualifying Mental Or Physical Impairment

 The foundational rule governing SSDI benefits is that the illness or injury that prevents the claimant from working must be discoverable and diagnosable by doctors, which SSA defines as medically determinable.

-For a claimant to prove he or she has a medically determinable condition, a claimant must be able to provide medical records and written statements from doctors or other treating medical facilities that sufficiently describes the medical condition preventing the claimant from performing substantial gainful work.
+For a claimant to prove he or she has a medically determinable condition, a claimant must be able to provide medical records and written statements from doctors or other treating medical facilities that sufficiently describe the medical condition preventing the claimant from performing substantial gainful work.

 Additionally, these records and statements must describe with enough specificity how these limitations affect the claimant and the length of time that the disabling condition is expected to last (i.e. for at least a year or result in death).

-Ability to Perform Substantial, Gainful Work Activities
+Ability To Perform Substantial, Gainful Work Activities

 SSA will initially determine whether an applicant’s condition prevents them from doing the job that they had at the time that they became disabled, or the last position they had before acquiring a disability.